frida-barragan/Group-Assignments/Project Details.md

 * Frida Barragan: I will contribute to the project by creating graphs that focus on the income and clinic accessibility in LA county.
 <br>

-* Keven Michel: I will contribute to the project by creating
+* Keven Michel: I will contribute to the project by creating different visualizations using health clinic datasets and Yelp review datasets within LA County.
 <br>

 <b>Status Update:</b>